Quiet Lies

-Quiet Lies is a 1982 album by American pop-country star Juice Newton.
-It reached #20 on the Billboard 200, her highest position on the chart, and included three major hits: "Love's Been a Little Bit Hard on Me", "Break It to Me Gently", and "Heart of the Night".
+Quiet Lies is the seventh studio album by American country pop artist Juice Newton, released in 1982.
+It reached number 20 on the Billboard 200, her highest position on the chart, and included three major hits: "Love's Been a Little Bit Hard on Me", "Break It to Me Gently", and "Heart of the Night".
 Quiet Lies sold more than 900,000 copies in the United States in 1982 (earning Newton her fourth RIAA Gold certification) and was re-issued on CD in 1990 and 2006.

 Hits

-"Love's Been a Little Bit Hard on Me" was the first single released from the 1982 album, for which Newton received a "Best Female Vocalist - Pop" Grammy nomination.
+"Love's Been a Little Bit Hard on Me" was the first single released from the 1982 album, for which Newton received a "Best Female Vocalist – Pop" Grammy nomination.
 The video for this song received the "Video of the Year" award from the American Video Association.
-The song reached the Top 10 of the Billboard Hot 100 and Adult Contemporary charts.
-It peaked at #30 on the Country chart.
+The song reached the top 10 of the Billboard Hot 100 and Adult Contemporary charts.
+It peaked at number 30 on the Country chart.

-The album's second single -- "Break It to Me Gently" (originally a 1962 hit for Brenda Lee) -- won Juice Newton her first Grammy in 1983, in the category of "Best Female Vocalist - Country".
+The album's second single—"Break It to Me Gently" (originally a 1962 hit for Brenda Lee)—won Juice Newton her first Grammy in 1983, in the category of "Best Female Vocalist - Country".
 The song hit number one on the adult contemporary chart, number two on the country chart, and number 11 on the Hot 100.
 "Heart of the Night", written by John Bettis and Michael Clark, was the opening track for the album.
 It was released as the third and final single, reaching number four on the adult contemporary chart and 25 on the Billboard Hot 100 in February 1983.